TexasInstruments/edgeai-tidl-tools/docs/update_target.md

 # Updating target device with firmware, components and libraries

-This section describes **how to use an updated tools version with a SDK version 10.1, 10.0, 9.2**.
+This section describes **how to use an updated tidl tools version with a previous SDK version**.
 The tools version will clearly call out that if this is possible in the [Version Compatibility Table](../docs/version_compatibility_table.md).

 > **_NOTE:_**
 > This is an experimental feature which has gone through limited validation